 In the internet era, it’s never been easier to find someone.
 You can conduct a lot of research online, and plenty of it is free of charge.
 Other public records are available for a fee so you need to balance the amount of the debt owed against how much it costs to acquire information.

 Consider the following areas when conducting your own skip tracing:

 Public records are available for property and land sales.

-If you’re debtor has owned a business or been a director in a business, you can do a lookup using an Australian Business Number (ABN), the company number, or even the business name.
+If your debtor has owned a business or been a director in a business, you can do a lookup using an Australian Business Number (ABN), the company number, or even the business name.
 The ABN Lookup Tool allows anyone to do a quick, online search.
 Services such as CreditorWatch allow you to obtain an ASIC extract containing company and director’s information.

 Information concerning bankruptcies is available to the public.
 You can find it by searching bankruptcy records.

 Several different databases exist providing information on automotive registrations.
 The National Exchange of Vehicle and Driver Information System (NEVDIS) coordinates information from each of the state agencies including the Written-off Vehicle Register.
 You can also do a quick motor vehicle search on the debtors Vehicle Information Number (VIN) or chassis number.